-Advocate for the removal of systemic barriers hindering physical access to learning facilities, including addressing the need for safe transportation for schools as a means of protecting girls and boys from gender-based violence, sexual harassment, abuse and exploitation encountered on their ways to school, as they move through or between camps.
-Promote that discussions about safety measures when accessing temporary learning classrooms should start with parents.
-(In compliance with RAC Recommendation No. 36.)
+Advocate for the removal of systemic barriers hindering physical access to learning facilities, including addressing the need for safe transportation for schools as a means of protecting girls and boys from GBV including sexual harassment, abuse and exploitation encountered on their way to school, as they move through or between camps. (in compliance with RAC recommendation no. 36.).